 Environmental Science is the branch of science concerned with the relations between organisms and their environment.
-Major topics that are included in the course are, studying Earth, weather, as well as the forces that affect it.
-Biomes, ecological interactions, Evolution, Zoology, Botany/ Dendrology, Forestry, classification and identification, Taxonomy, Aquatic Resources and studies, environmental careers, human impact-as well as resource management.
+Major topics that are included in the course are, studying Earth, weather, as well as

 The class is designed to expose the student to various environmental science fields, through hands-on experimentation, research, writing, reading, and use of the Internet.
 The course allows students to develop skills of observation and helps to hone abilities of data interpretation and judgment of information sources.
 The course allows for the opportunity to meet with professionals in various environmental fields, and allows the students to design and conduct independent research.